Episode 99 – Here’s How Amazon Sellers Can Make the Pivot to Europe

 Most Amazon sellers know by now that optimizing for foreign languages isn’t as simple as plugging your content into Google translate.

-As Hana says, “Europeans are not nearly as emotional about their purchases as Americans are.”
+As Jana says, “Europeans are not nearly as emotional about their purchases as Americans are.”
 She says that they, “want clear descriptions and described benefits as well as ingredient lists and explanations on how the product is to be used.”

 They are less likely to be swayed by language like, “buy our products,” or “do it now!” and hyperbolic language such as, “super-amazing!”